 6. Cite at least three (3) reliable, quality references within the body of the paper using the Chicago Manual of Style's parenthetical citation style.
 One of the citations MUST come from the class textbook (-10 points if this is not done).
 You must have at least three parenthetical citations in the body of the paper that correctly match the sources properly formatted in the Works Cited Page.
 A paper with no parenthetical source citations in its body will receive a grade of 0.
 A paper with no works cited section (a.k.a. list of reference list, a.k.a. bibliography) at the end of the body will receive a grade of 0.
-FORMAT REQUIREMENTS: Typed, 2-3 pages (not counting Works Cited Page), 12-point font, double-spaced.
-Your name, my name, POSC 2306, and the date.
+FORMAT REQUIREMENTS: 1.
+Typed, 2-3 pages (not counting Works Cited Page), 12-point font, double-spaced.
+2. Your name, my name, POSC 2306, and the date.
 3. A title is required, but a separate title page is not necessary.
 4. An introduction with a thesis/statement of purpose in the first paragraph: "This paper will" 5.
 A logically organized and sequenced body followed by a clearly stated conclusion.
 6. Use of the Chicago Manual of Style's parenthetical citation format.
 Students must be very careful and pay attention to details when they examine and cite internet sources.
 7. Use of footnotes or endnotes is prohibited.
 8. Using encyclopedias, like Wikipedia, Ballotpedia, history.com, kids.law.com, etc. is prohibited (-10 points).
 9. Use of word mixers like Spinbot is prohibited and will result in a grade of 0; no second chances will be allowed.
 Also, see the statements below regarding academic integrity, plagiarism, and generative artificial intelligence, such as ChatGPT.
 SUBMISSION REQUIREMENTS Your paper must be submitted in eCourses.
 You do NOT need a code; log into eCourses and click on the link that says, "Assignment #2: Research Paper," then click on the submission tab and follow the prompts to upload your paper.
 Late submissions will not be accepted, so plan accordingly.
 A paper placed in my office, in my mailbox or emailed will not be accepted for grading.
 Papers are graded according to the following four criteria: 1) content; 2) organization; 3) quality of writing; and 4) quality of research sources and reference citation formats.

-7. Academic Integrity

-Exercises

-(5% of final course grade)
+6. Academic Integrity Module: Certificate of Plagiarism (5% of final course grade) Log into eCourses and click on Modules and complete the Academic Integrity Module.
+Upon completion, you will get a certificate, which will have your name and the date on it.
+Uploading that certificate in the proper assignment portal in eCourses will constitute completion of this assignment for full credit.
+7. Inquizitive chapter-by- chapter online questions (15% of final grade) Your text comes with an interactive feature called "Inquizitive."
+You are required to answer all these questions.
+Unlike the actual exams, you can retake these questions as many times as you like.